1923 Irish hunger strikes: Women hunger strikers

-Mass hunger strikes
+Rioting/Start of Mass hunger strikes

+On 13 September 1923 prisoners took over the central area of Mountjoy Prison.
+Six days of rioting and violence followed with control of the prison switching between the prisoners and prison authorities/Irish Army.
+At the end of the rioting prisoners faced harsh conditions in their wrecked cells with many of them injured.

-By October 1923, there were approximately 5,000 Irish republicans on strike.
+By October 1923, there were approximately 5,000 Irish republicans on hunger strike.
 In October 1923, the new Irish Government hinted that all prisoners would be released by Christmas (many of the prisoners had been held for over a year).

 After a week of rioting the largest hunger strike in Irish history started at midnight on 14 October 1923 in Mountjoy Prison.
 Mountjoy had 424 prisoners on Hunger Strike with 11 of them being elected member of the Irish Parliament (Dáil Éireann).
 Irish Civil War internees were led by Peadar O'Donnell who asked the IRA General Headquarters (GHQ) to pass a message to the other prisons and camps advising them of their intentions to begin a hunger strike.
 Multiple hunger strikes began soon after receiving the message from the GHQ.

 The mass hunger strikes of October/November 1923 saw several thousand Irish republican prisoners on hunger strikes in Irish prisons/internment camps across Ireland, protesting the continuation of internment without charge/trial, demanding immediate release or status as political prisoners.
 Previously, the Irish Free State government had passed a motion outlawing the release of prisoners on hunger strike.
 In Dublin thousands of protesters kept vigil outside the prisons, often singing or reciting prayers.

-Estimates on the number of prisoners participating in the mass hunger strikes of 1923 range from 2000 to over 8000 out of a total prisoner population of 10,000.
-One estimate states that by 24 October 1923 approximately 7000 men were on hunger strike: 3900 in the Curragh Camp (Tintown & Hare Park Internment Camp), 1700 in Newbridge Prison, 462 in Mountjoy Prison, 70 in Cork City Gaol, 350 in Kilkenny Prison, 200 in Dundalk Gaol, 711 in Gormanstown Internment Camp and in the newly formed Northern Ireland 263 were held under horrific conditions on the Prison Ship (hulk) Argenta in Belfast Lough, 131 in Belfast, 70 in Derry, and 40 in Larne. (see The Troubles in Ulster (1920–1922)).
+Estimates on the number of prisoners participating in the mass hunger strikes of 1923 range from 2,000 to over 8,000 out of a total prisoner population of 10,000.
+One estimate states that by 24 October 1923 approximately 7,000 men were on hunger strike: 3,900 in the Curragh Camp (Tintown & Hare Park Internment Camp), 1,700 in Newbridge Prison, 462 in Mountjoy Prison, 70 in Cork City Gaol, 350 in Kilkenny Prison, 200 in Dundalk Gaol, 711 in Gormanstown Internment Camps and in the newly formed Northern Ireland 263 were held under horrific conditions on the Prison Ship (hulk) Argenta in Belfast Lough, 131 in Belfast, 70 in Derry, and 40 in Larne. (see The Troubles in Ulster (1920–1922)).

 The protest lasted 41 days and spread to at least ten other prisons/internment camps.
 By late October many strikers had come off of the hunger strike after being promised release.
 On 12 November 1923 the hunger strike was called off in Cork jail.
 After a sixteen-day hunger strike, all women prisoners being held in the North Dublin Union were released (17 November 1923).
 At the end of the hunger strike many men had been fasting for more than 34 days.